avinassh/brave-browser-hardening/README.md

 Fake with false background information.
 - [Brave legally threatens Brave fork trying to remove adds.](https://bitgrum.com/2020/09/11/brave-browser-fork-changes-name-after-legal-threats/)

-The story was mainly about Trademark violation and not about replacing ads, the Team never asked or contacted Brave to ask for permission to begin with.
+The story was mainly about [Trademark](https://trademarks.justia.com/869/51/brave-86951863.html) violation and not about replacing ads, the Team never asked or contacted Brave to ask for permission to begin with.
+Also you need to do some legal proceeding because GitHub does not take content offline without any court order or trademark confirmation.

 - [Brave forces rival browser 'Braver' to change its name](https://decrypt.co/35146/brave-forces-rival-browser-braver-change-name)